 Rights Respecting School

-There are four key areas of impact for children at a Rights Respecting school; wellbeing, participation, relationships and self-esteem.
+Impact for children at our Rights Respecting school; wellbeing, participation, relationships and self-esteem

-The difference that a Rights Respecting School makes goes beyond the school gates, making a positive impact on the whole community.
+Being a Rights Respecting School has helped us go beyond the school gates, making a positive impact on the whole community.

 Children are healthier and happier

-By promoting the values of respect, dignity and non-discrimination, children’s self-esteem and wellbeing is boosted and they are less likely to suffer from stress.
-A child who understands their rights understands how they and others should be treated and their sense of self-worth is strengthened.
+- We ensure that children are made aware of their rights through assemblies, lessons, teaching and learning experiences and displays.
+A child who understands their rights, understands how they and others should be treated and their sense of self-worth is strengthened

 Children feel safe